victorporof/Tilt/README.md

 > The implementation consists of a Firefox extension containing a 3D representation of a web page, as both a fun visualization tool and a developer-friendly environment for debugging the document’s structure, contents and nesting of the DOM tree.
 Various information besides the actual contents will be displayed on request, regarding each node’s type, class, id, and other attributes if available.
 The rendering will be dynamic, in-browser, using WebGL and GLSL shaders.
 #### [Additional info](http://www.google-melange.com/gsoc/proposal/review/google/gsoc2011/victorporof/1#)

 ### How to build
 Building is done using the [build script](https://github.com/victorporof/Tilt/blob/master/src/build).
-There are two parts of the project which can be compiled: the engine and the extension itself.
-To build everything and also minify the sources, run this `./build` command from a terminal:
+There are two parts of the project which can be used: the engine and the extension itself.
+To build everything and also minify the sources, run the following `./build` command from a terminal:

     ./build all minify